 This quarterly report does not include an attestation report of the Company's registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to temporary rules of the Securities and Exchange Commission that permit the Company to provide only management's reports in this quarterly report.
+Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to the small-company exemption to the requirements of Section 404(b) of the Sarbanes-Oxley Act.